-Welcome to Blackthorne Faire, a place of wild music and unbridled, boisterous dance!
+Welcome to Blackthorne Faire, a place of wild music and unbridled dance!
 Of theatre and pageantry!
 Of deadly duels and rapier-fast quips!
-Of turkey legs and drinking bouts!
+Of roasting turkey legs and boisterous drinking bouts!

 Welcome to Blackthorne Faire, a place of whispered rumors of unexplained disappearances.
 Of mystery, intrigue, and murder.

-Welcome to Blackthorne Faire, where true love is found and lost and lost again in the shadow of a coming war between sinister mortals and the Courts of Faery.
+Welcome to Blackthorne Faire, where true love is found and lost and lost again in the shadow of a coming war between sinister mortals and the Courts of Faerie.

 Beware, mortal, oh, beware the sounds that echo over the hills, across the bluffs, and through the winding pathways, for no one can hear the horns of Elfland and remain unchanged.

 “Blackthorne Faire is masterful fantasy storytelling.
 Unexpected, wild, deeply weird, and wicked fun!
 John Adcox spins real magic as he brings unexpected chills.
 I really loved this quirky novel.
 Bravo!”

 -Jonathan Maberry, New York Times bestselling author of Cave 13 and Kagen The Damned

 “Adcox lays on a splendid pageant.
 Blackthorne Faire is a thrilling riff on folkloric fantasy, skillfully paced and vividly peopled.
 I loved the characters and the story was gripping, with some lovely twists and turns.”

 —Mike Carey, author of Infiniti Gate and The Book Of Koli, and the Graphic Novel Series Lucifer